yanglaolee/cosmdart/packages/cosmos_directory/README.md

 ## Getting started

-The corresponding relationship between API names and endPoints is as follows:
+The corresponding relationship between API names and endpoints is as follows:

 TODO: need a chart to show the relationship.